How to Build a Good Referral Partner Program

 Plan out how you can integrate with your partner's offerings.
 If you sell similar products, are there any particular holes that your product or service can fill for their audience?

-What kind of benefits can you offer to their customers that they can’t?
+What kind of benefits can you offer their customers that they can’t?

-Use this opportunity to see how you might be able to cooperate with your partner to offer a complete solution that adds additional value to their products and services.
+Use this opportunity to see how you might be able to cooperate with your partner and consider some selling points for how you can offer a complete solution that adds additional value to their products and services.

 This is perhaps the best way to work with a referral partner as it integrates your offering directly into the sales process of your partner, making it easier for them to pitch you as a solution.

-Take the time to schedule a few meetings with your potential partners and have a discussion on what can be offered and what can be reciprocated.
+Take the time to schedule a few meetings with your potential partners and have a discussion on what can be offered, what can be reciprocated, and create some ground rules.

 In some cases, a partnership may just be a simple channel agreement to promote or refer customers to one other.